simov/screenshot-capture/README.md

 2. Change the default download `Location`
 3. Use the `Ask where to save each file before downloading` switch to toggle the **autosaving**

-# Origins
+# Caveats

-Note that the extension won't work on certain origins:
+The extension won't work on certain origins:

-- chrome origins like: `chrome://` and `chrome-extension://`
+- chrome and extension settings pages - `chrome://` and `chrome-extension://`
-- the official chrome web store: `https://chrome.google.com/webstore/category/extensions`
+- the official chrome web store - `https://chromewebstore.google.com/`
+- your home page

+To enable the extension on local `file:///` URLs:

+1. Navigate to `chrome://extensions`
+2. Locate the Screenshot Capture extension and click on the `Details` button
+3. Make sure that the `Allow access to file URLs` switch is turned on

+Copy to clipboard:

+- it won't work on insecure pages served on `http://`
+- when using `Capture Viewport` you will be asked by the browser to grant read access to the clipboard
+- `Capture Viewport` won't work on PDF documents.
+As an alternative use `Crop and Save` and select the entire screen area

 # Manual Install